Canon 1300D vs Sony A5100

-The Canon EOS 1300D (called Canon T6 in some regions) and the Sony Alpha A5100 are two digital cameras that were revealed to the public, respectively, in March 2016 and August 2014.
+The Canon EOS 1300D (called Canon T6 in some regions) and the Sony Alpha A5100 are two digital cameras that were announced, respectively, in March 2016 and August 2014.
 The 1300D is a DSLR, while the A5100 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with an APS-C sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Sony provides 24 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 17.9 megapixels, whereas the Sony provides 24 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 1300D vs Sony A5100

 The side-by-side display below illustrates the physical size and weight of the Canon 1300D and the Sony A5100.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.

 The A5100 can be obtained in two different colors (black, white), while the 1300D is only available in black.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A5100 is considerably smaller (47 percent) than the Canon 1300D.
 Moreover, the A5100 is substantially lighter (42 percent) than the 1300D.
 In this context, it is worth noting that neither the 1300D nor the A5100 are weather-sealed.